Track 11 - CONNECTICUT RAILROAD & TROLLEY MAP

 6. Double-click on the Earth globe to pull it toward you and rotate it to Connecticut.
 As it comes in closer, you will see paths, station icons, and pins marking points of interest.
 Follow lines of interest on the map or double-click on items in the sidebar list to take you where you want to go.
 Keep the map open and switch back and forth to Track 16 and read our research on particular stations.

 7. Upon exiting Google Earth, you will be asked if you want to add this temporary data to your 'My Places' file.
-You can say 'yes' to keep the map, but we actually recommend saying 'no' to encourage you to go back to Google Sites to download the most recent version, since we are constantily tweaking and revising.
+You can say 'YES' to keep the map, but we actually recommend saying 'NO' to encourage you to go back to Google Sites to download the most recent version, since we are constantly tweaking and revising.
 The other advantage to doing this is that avoids overlaying a newer version on the old one, which causes duplicate data, paths, labels, etc. and gets very confusing.
-Revisions are labeled by date, e.g. CTTRAXMAP 2015 0216.
+Revisions are labeled by date, e.g. CTTRAXMAP 2019 0710.
 If you have an older version, delete the old one and download the newer one.

 8. If you did not keep the old map, just go go back to Step 4 and get the new map.
 If you did keep the old map, OPEN GE FIRST, right-click on My Places, locate the CTTRAXMAP, right-click on it, click 'Delete' and go back to Google Sites to get the newer version.
 If you run into trouble at any time, delete everything in My Places and just download the newer version.

 9. A WORD OF CAUTION.
-Keep any map data sets you have created in SEPARATE files so when you delete our map, you don't discard your personal work.
+Keep any map data sets that you have created in SEPARATE files on your computer so when you delete our map, you don't discard your personal work.

 ENJOY!
 This is easier than it sounds once you have done it!
 FEEDBACK is invited and appreciated!!